What's all this then?

 Pace yourself!
 It's a long weekend, you don't need to drink all the beer and do all the drugs the minute you get there.
 Seriously though, unless you're an ironman you won't be at a stage every minute that someone is playing.
 Rest while you can, the nights can get late.
 Some of the best shows are the late night, 1-4 am ones.
 Try to sleep late into the morning (this can be hard if it's very hot).
 Bring earplugs, 'roo is noisy 'round the clock, being able to put some plugs in and go away for a few hours is a lifesaver.

 Here’s a tip on ice to keep your coolers cold.
 Instead of bringing bags and bags of ice (or paying high prices there) buy a case or two of bottled water (~$0.15 a bottle at the warehouse store), throw it in the freezer and use that instead of ice.
 Doesn't turn into a mushy mess and you can drink it when it thaws out.
 The 5-day coolers are very nice, will keep ice all weekend if you don’t open it up every 5 minutes.
 Joe from the 'roo listserv suggests "Another tip for keeping things chilly.
 Pick up a pound or so of dry ice, wrap it in an old towel and throw it in the bottom of your cooler.
 Then throw your frozen bottles in on top of that, (add another towel) then whatever you want to keep cold on top of that.
 The dry ice will keep the water frozen which will keep the rest of the stuff cold.
 And it will last all weekend even if you do open the cooler every 5 minutes.
 Just dont stick your head inside the cooler right after you open it. . . ."
-If you are having problems finding dry ice try your local welding or gas supply company (like Praxaire or Airgas) or click here.
+You can probably find dry ice at your local supermarket or try your local welding or gas supply company (like Praxaire or Airgas).
 Be careful, dry ice is very cold and can freeze your beer solid (which really, really sucks) or give you frost burns on your fingers (which also sucks).

 Get to know people!!! ‘roo is one big party, go mingle.
 Wander up to people and introduce yourself, they won’t mind… really!
 Help people out.
 Something that surprised me was that more than half of the folks I met at ‘roo had never been to a festival before.
 A lot of them didn't really know what they were doing.
 Give them a hand.
 It’s amazing how much easier it is to set up a tent when you have a new friend or two to help.
 This is one of the greatest things about ‘roo, it’s a little society (albeit a brief one) and you can decide what kind of society its going to be.
 And if nothing else, the person you loan a can opener to on Thursday might be the person who runs over and keeps your tent from blowing away when there’s a storm on Saturday.